TobiasGrothmann/Spatial-Audio-Plugin-for-Unreal-Engine/README.md

 Well, you probably don't...
 But maybe you have a lot of speakers laying around and you want to spatialize your awesome sounds using all of them.

-# Setup your own project
+# Install the plugin in a custom project

 Clone the repository *(or download as a `.zip` file.)*
 ```bash